openvinotoolkit/docker_ci/dockerfiles/rhel8/autobuild/README.md

-# Build Intel® Distribution of OpenVINO™ toolkit Docker image using Red Hat® OpenShift® Container Platform
+# Build Intel® Distribution of OpenVINO™ toolkit Docker image using Red Hat® portal Build System

 This repository folder contains Dockerfiles with the Intel® Distribution of OpenVINO™ toolkit for automation building via Red Hat* portal Build System.